jeralyntrose-glitch/InnerVerse/replit.md

 - **Upload**: `POST /upload` (multipart/form-data) and `POST /upload-base64` (JSON) for PDF uploads.
 - **Query**: `POST /query` for document-specific Q&A.
 - **YouTube Transcription**: `POST /transcribe-youtube` for converting YouTube videos to searchable PDFs.
+- **Text to PDF**: `POST /text-to-pdf` for converting text to formatted PDFs with AI-powered punctuation fixes.
 - **Document Report**: `GET /documents/report` for CSV export of uploaded documents.
 - **Delete Document**: `DELETE /documents/{document_id}` for removing document data from Pinecone.
 - **Static Files**: Serves frontend assets and documentation (`/docs` for Swagger UI).